semgr8ns/semgr8s/docs/concept.md

 ## Admission requests

-It is important to note that an admission request is in essence similar to Kubernetes manifests, but not the same and those differences might matter when writing policies.
+It is important to note that an admission request is in essence similar to Kubernetes manifests, but not the same and those differences might matter when writing rules.
 Consider a simple pod resource:

 ```yaml